 What to do if routines are becoming a problem

-Changes are inevitable and throughout everyone’s lives we are exposed to changes such as moving house, changing school, changing jobs or new family situations.
+Changes are inevitable and in everyone’s lives we are exposed to changes.
+This could be moving house, changing school, changing jobs or new family situations.
 Proactively preparing for big changes can help to limit the impact of the change.
 Social stories or visual supports are great tools to support this.
 Encouraging flexibility from the start as well as rewarding displays of flexibility can help to ease transitions and manage change.